SENSORY ROOM -- Funded by the Farb Foundation

-Our sensory room, funded by the Farb Foundation, offers a variety of activities, some of them calming and others stimulating.
-Some examples of the activities are: general exploration and use of the environment and equipment in the room, mindfulness and self-soothing exercises, progressive relaxation exercises, deep breathing, distress tolerance activities, sensorimotor activities, stretching and isometric exercises, use of therapy balls, independent application of varied deep pressure touch activities, and imagery.
-These activities can help a child maximize the following:
+Our sensory room offers a variety of activities -- some calming, others stimulating.
+Examples of the activities include: general exploration/use of the room's environment and equipment, mindfulness and self-soothing exercises, progressive relaxation exercises, deep breathing, distress-tolerance activities, sensorimotor activities, stretching and isometric exercises, use of therapy balls, independent application of deep pressure touch activities as well as imagery.
+These activities can help a child maximize:

-- a mind and body which is ready for learning
+- Mind and body to ready the child for learning

 Students identified as needing the sensory room are scheduled throughout the day with their occupational therapist or a teacher.